coptaine/Animation-Controller-Script/README.md

 # Animation Controller Script

-This script makes it easier to use a state machine with a vanilla animation controller strcuture.
+This script makes it easier to use a state machine with a vanilla animation controller structure.